As more and more people live in our cities than in rural areas there’s a greater need for urban planning that adds to our quality of life.

 Shape the urban future

-At Western Sydney University our Master of Urban Management & Planning degree gives you the education, skills and real world knowledge needed to help shape the future of the way we live.
+At Western Sydney University our Master of Urban Management and Planning degree gives you the education, skills and real world knowledge needed to help shape the future of the way we live.

 Located at the center of Sydney’s population growth, our Parramatta City Campus gives you a unique insight into the modern challenges of planning and urban living.